Deep-MI/fsqc/README.md

 applicability to other neuroimaging analysis packages - such as [Fastsurfer](https://github.com/Deep-MI/FastSurfer).

-The current version of this toolbox is v2.0.0; recent changes include the addition of the skullstrip, hipopcampus and hypothalamus modules as well as the addition of a surface visualization module.
-Technical changes include how the package is installed, imported, and run, see below for details.
+The current version of this toolbox is v2.0.0; recent changes include the addition of the hippocampus and hypothalamus modules as well as the addition of surface and skullstrip visualization modules.
+Technical changes include how the package is installed, imported, and run, see [below](https://github.com/Deep-MI/fsqc#usage) for details.

 A list of changes is available [here](CHANGES.md).